-- Persons born before May 1, 1996 - Certified New York Safe Boating Instructors - Members of the USCG Auxiliary or US Power Squadron - Persons licensed by NYS Parks, the United States Coast Guard or Canadian Coast Guard to operate commercial vessels - Police officers, peace officers, fire and rescue personnel, and life guards when acting pursuant to assigned duties - A resident of another state or country who is the holder of a valid boating safety certificate issued according to the laws of their home state or country work to ensure compliance with state laws upon the water.
+- Persons born before May 1, 1996 - Certified New York Safe Boating Instructors - Members of the USCG Auxiliary or US Power Squadron - Persons licensed by NYS Parks, the United States Coast Guard or Canadian Coast Guard to operate commercial vessels - Police officers, peace officers, fire and rescue personnel, and life guards when acting pursuant to assigned duties - A resident of another state or country who is the holder of a valid boating safety certificate issued according to the laws of their home state or country and State navigation laws.
+The US Coast Guard patrols the joint jurisdictional waters while enforcing federal laws.
+The State Park Police, State Police, Department of Environmental Conservation, as well as county and local agencies work to ensure compliance with state laws upon the water.
 Violations of State and Federal statutes carry fines and/or imprisonment.